DaKipster/DaKipster/README.md

 - 👋 Hi, I’m @DaKipster
 - 👀 I’m interested in learning how to program ...
-- 🌱 I’m currently learning full stack through zero to mastery and documents ...i've created a few projects as i continue to learn more.
+- 🌱 I’m currently learning software engineering through Course Careers ...i've created a few projects as i continue to learn more.